 Electronics and Instrumentation Engineering (formerly known as Instrumentation and Control) is a relatively young stream that focuses on studies of automation and control systems.
 The course objectives are quite different from EEE, contrary to popular belief.
 This stream was designed to shape the technical knowledge and skills of electrical and electronic engineers along the lines of instrumentation, a field that is gaining dominance in today’s world.

-A recently established branch that used to be a minor specialisation for EEE, the department of EIE is most sought after in Manipal Institute of Technology.
+A recently established branch that used to be a minor specialisation for EEE, the department of EIE is most sought after at Manipal Institute of Technology.
 The research aspects of EEE are widely explored in this course.
-There are a around 100 students divided into 2 sections.
-The syllabus has a 70% match with that of EEE and quite different to ECE, which mainly deals with communication systems.
-At the end of this eight-semester course, the students would be adept in the configuration and implementation of sensor technology and electronic control systems.
+There are around 100 stwonts divided into two sections.
+The syllabus has a 70% match with that of EEE and is quite different from ECE, which mainly deals with communication systems.
+At the end of this eight-semester course, the students would be adept at configuring and implementing sensor technology and electronic control systems.
 With excellent faculty shifted from EEE and ECE, the institute is far from short of industrial knowledge and expertise.

-The subjects that students will encounter starting from the second year includes Analog Electric Circuits, Digital Electronic Circuits, Sensor Technology and Electrical Circuits Analysis, a subject which is very similar to Basic Electrical Technology (BET) that is taught for first-year students.
-The level of difficulty does not reach the current predicament that EEE students face.
+The subjects that students will encounter starting from the second year include Analog Electric Circuits, Digital Electronic Circuits, Sensor Technology and Electrical Circuits Analysis, a subject which is very similar to Basic Electrical Technology (BET) taught to first-year students.
+The difficulty level does not reach the current predicament that EEE students face.
 This feature is closely followed by a narrower but more specialised scope for career opportunities.

-With sufficient interest in topics such as BE, BET, etc. a course of this kind can prove to be a blessing.
+With sufficient interest in topics such as BE, BET, etc., a course of this kind can prove to be a blessing.
 Placement opportunities are provided in plenty, as top companies such as Schneider, Cisco and ABB, graduates have an assortment of workloads to choose from.
-Since it is an upcoming branch, most people do not opt for his remarkably underrated course and as a result, placement statistics go off the charts for engineers in this line of work due to the almost non-existent competition.
-But that does not alter the intricate knowledge and the specialised work that Electronics and Instrumentation Engineering deals with, which is why it is slowly gaining pace amongst the other core groups and perhaps, go beyond.
+Since it is an upcoming branch, most people do not opt for his remarkably underrated course.
+As a result, placement statistics go off the charts for engineers in this line of work due to the almost non-existent competition.
+But that does not alter the intricate knowledge and the specialised work that Electronics and Instrumentation Engineering deals with, which is why it is slowly gaining pace amongst the other core groups and, perhaps, going beyond.